jarethmt/File-Vacuum-5000/README.md

 ### TODO ###
  - Create a safety check on import folder.
 An array of folders defined in the script which can not be synced to, in order to protect sensitive system directories.
+ - Fix script to allow drives without any partitions to be properly mounted / synced.
+Right now, the drive MUST have a partition to work properly.